-SwRI will be exhibiting at the virtual ARPA-E Energy Innovation Summit.
+SwRI will be exhibiting at the ARPA-E Energy Innovation Summit.

 Project: Model Predictive Control for Energy-Efficient Maneuvering of Connected Autonomous Vehicles

 SwRI's automotive engineers developed control algorithms that demonstrated a fuel economy improvement of more than 20% by leveraging vehicle-to-everything (V2X) connectivity and low levels of automation (SAE Level 2 and below) on a 2017 Toyota Prius Prime plug in hybrid vehicle.
 The improvement was achieved by energy efficient routing strategies, optimizing power-split between electric machines and internal combustion engine as well as acceleration smoothing in urban environments via eco-driving.
 The technology uses route preview information using conventional navigational services such as Google Maps that includes grade, stop signs, traffic lights and traffic volume with no modifications to the powertrain hardware.
 The team will now build upon these existing technologies and work on newer vehicle dynamics and powertrain control strategies to achieve 30% improvement in fuel economy by taking advantage of advanced sensing and actuation mechanisms enabled via fully automated vehicles (SAE Level 4 and above).
 The project is funded by the Advanced Research Projects Agency-Energy (ARPA-E) NEXTCAR program, under Award Number DE-AR0000837.